bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/path.rst

 .. rubric:: Restrict system access

-The Axon Ivy Engine itself provides administration functionality under the base url :code:`system` e.g. :code:`https://ivyengine/system`.
+The Axon Ivy Engine itself provides administration functionality under the base url :code:`system` e.g., :code:`https://ivyengine/system`.
 Do not allow or explicitly restrict the access to this URL in your reverse proxy configuration.

 |